Laws and Regulations.

 - through a direct negotiation at the invitation of the Minister

 The competitive bidding process is a recent introduction to the grant of petroleum license in Ghana introduced by L.I 2359.
-Regulation 9 of L.I 2359 states the general procedural requirements for the for the tender/bidding processes leading to the grant of an oil block and the eventual execution of a petroleum agreement.
-Regulation 9 provides that the tender processes shall include:
+Regulation 9 of L.I 2359 states the general procedural requirements for the tender/bidding processes leading to the grant of an oil block and the eventual execution of a petroleum agreement.
+Regulation 9 provides that the tender procedures shall include:

 - an expression of interest further to subsections (6) and (7) of section 10 of Act 919